-Pursuant to 5 U.S.C. § 552 and the agency's FOIA regulations, we request a waiver of fees for searching and producing the requested records.
+Pursuant to 5 U.S.C. § 552 and the relevant FOIA regulations, we request a waiver of fees for searching and producing the records of this request.
 FOIA provides for a waiver of fees when a request is "in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the government and is not primarily in the commercial interest of the requester."